-3.8 Efficiencies of Retrofit/Replacement Central Air Conditioners
+3.8.
+Efficiencies of Retrofit/Replacement Central Air Conditioners

-Figure 3-11 depicts the estimate of sales for retrofits/replacements.
+Figure 3-11 depicts the estimate of sales for retrofits/replacements for 1999 through 2001.
+This will be updated again with the results of the 2003 on-site survey data.
 As shown, the average SEER goes from 10.28 in the first quarter of 1999 to 11.00 at the end of 2001.
-During the past three years, there has been a steady increase in the average SEER of retrofit/replacement CAC units.
+During the three years examined, there has been a steady increase in the average SEER of retrofit/replacement CAC units.
 The project team obtained this estimate of the average SEER sold in the retrofit/replacement market by backing out new construction data from the overall market data from the HVAC distributors.
 The difference in average SEER level between 1999 and 2000/2001 for these replacement units may be due in part to the smaller overall market sample size in 1999.